-Similarly, Podsadecki’s A Sentimental Robot (1933) fits into the perception of Chaplin as a tragic, but also an optimistic machine era symbol.
+Similarly, Podsadecki’s A Sentimental Robot (1933) fits into the perception of Chaplin as a tragic but optimistic symbol of the machine era.
 The very title indicates a legible paradox.
-It apposes the ‘robot’, a mechanical figure, with the adjective ‘sentimental’, which describes a sensitive human harbouring many emotions.
-A gigantic heart, wearing a derby hat and a bow tie, and to which Chaplin, cropped out of 1923’s The Pilgrim, prays, is dominating the Charlie collage.
+It opposes the ‘robot’, a mechanical figure, with the adjective ‘sentimental’, which describes a sensitive human harbouring many emotions.
+A gigantic heart, wearing a derby hat and a bow tie, and to which Chaplin, cropped out of 1923’s The Pilgrim, prays, dominates the Charlie collage.
 The silent-era film mocked the clergy’s hypocrisy and the common man’s thoughtless belief easily manipulated by clergymen.
 In Podsadecki’s collage, an effigy of a false priest, praying to the heart ‘dressed’ in a derby hat and an ‘aristocratic’ bow tie, perhaps displays a critique of the duplicitous relations between the toffs and the church.

 In 1933, alongside the self-arranged collage series, Podsadecki published a fictional interview with Chaplin in Kurier Filmowy.
-He titled it Bunt Chaplina.
-Wywiad fantastyczny (editor’s translation: Chaplin’s Mutiny: A Fantasy Interview).
+He titled it Bunt Chaplina: Wywiad Fantastyczny (Chaplin’s Mutiny: A Fantasy Interview).
 The chagrined comedian spoke in it: